SMSpp-Project/MCFLemonSolver/README.md

 `MCFLemonSolver`.

-If LEMON provides a new release and the user wants to update, it is necessary to check the correctness of array_map.h, particularly the correct use of `std::allocator`.
+If LEMON provides a new release and the user wants to update, it is necessary to check the correctness of the `include/lemon/bits/array_map.h` file, particularly the correct use of `std::allocator`.

 ## Getting started